 Diversity is a big part of an organisation’s success.
 A psychometric assessment will bring an objective measure to a subjective activity: the measure of people.
 The right people in the right role will make every difference to day-to-day operations.

 Understand the whole person.

-The McQuaig Psychometric System helps you understand the whole person.
+McQuaig helps you understand the whole person.
 It is so much more than a personality test because humans are more than a set of numbers.

 Recruitment and selection is like a 3-legged stool.
 You need to get all the right structural elements right or it may topple over at the first sign of pressure.

 Each psychometric assessment will measure a different aspect of an individual.
 Some will focus on specific skills such as numerical ability.
 Others will look at innate qualities such as temperament.
 What and how you measure will depend on the needs of the role and organisation.

 I use interviews and other methods; why should I replace them with tests?

 You shouldn’t!
 Psychometrics provide part of the picture.
 Interviews, for instance, provide information tests can’t reach.
 Research shows that interviews, references and application forms are very bad at predicting whether people will succeed.
 Interviews alone lack objectivity because you will be hugely influenced by your prejudices, likes and dislikes without realising it.